Three golden rules

 - No, weather data will be obtained from NIWA.

-- Am I still surveying if I’m in a tent?
+- Can I still survey whilst in a tent?

-- Yes, up until the last survey hour.
+- Yes, up until the last survey hour on the form.

 - If I heard but did not see kea, do I note this under ‘Max Kea Seen’